Curriculum Intent Statement

 We focus on one value per half term.
 All values are recognised, discussed and rewarded throughout school, throughout the school year.

-The values are: Respect, honesty, responsibility, self belief, perseverance, friendship, optimism, curiosity, forgiveness, courage and tolerance.
+The values are: pride, respect, honesty, responsibility, self belief, perseverance, friendship, optimism, curiosity, forgiveness, courage and tolerance.

 Year Group Topics